Keele University Library frequently asked questions.

 The Library is currently open 9am - 8pm Monday to Friday and 9am - 5pm at the weekend.

 Monday to Friday 9.00 am – 6.00 pm and closed at weekends.

 Who can use the click and collect service?

 Our click and collect service is available for current staff and students at Keele.
 You can request up to eight books that are available on the Campus Library shelves or out on loan.
 Please note that you cannot exceed your loan limit; if you already have items out on your library account that you need to return, they won't be taken off your account for 72 hours due to the quarantine period as per coronavirus mitigations.
 The Library is only open to members of the University at this stage, as our priority is to deliver services to our staff and students first.

 How do I use click and collect?

-You can request books currently available in the Library.
+You can request books that are currently available on the Campus Library shelves or out on loan.
 Go to Library Search and sign in using your Keele IT details.

 You can then search for resources in the usual way and you are able to request up to five items, providing you have not exceeded the loan limit.

 We will then get the items ready and we’ll let you know via email when you can come and collect them.

 Please only request items if you are able to come and collect them and that you are going to use – this ensures books are available for your fellow students.